Frequently Asked Questions (FAQs)

 How many repair attempts are required to qualify under California's Lemon Law?

-The manufacturer is allowed a reasonable number of repair attempts.
-What is reasonable will depend on all the circumstances, but in all cases at least two repair attempts are required.
+The manufacturer is allowed a reasonable number of attempts but there must be at least two repair attempts to qualify under California's Lemon Law

 What if my dealership won't repurchase or replace my vehicle?